aminergb/aminergb/README.md

 - linkedin : https://www.linkedin.com/in/amine-lagab-447797150/
 - mail : darkyalb144@gmail.com
 - portfolio : under construction... it will be here Shortly
-- 😄 Pronouns: ...do you have asuggestion ?
 - ⚡ Fun fact: ...i love turtles